bcomnes/scotlandjs-p2p-off-the-grid/readme.md

 * plug the usb drive into a mapping computer
 * take the usb drive back with you

-now both computers have the same data
+now both computers have the same data!

 ---
 # dd-map-editor

+application using all the aforementioned libraries, and sneakernet usb replication

 demo!